krenalis/krenalis/doc/src/developers/app/dispatch-events.md

 └─────────────────────────────────┘
 ```

-When dispatching the event, the `EventRequest` method receives, as an argument, the result of the transformation, i.e., the values of the three parameters "method," "content_type," and "item_id" conforming to their schema.
+When dispatching the event, the `EventRequest` method receives, as an argument, the result of the transformation, i.e., the values of the three parameters "method," "content_type," and "item_id" conforming to the event type schema.

 If a field in the schema is mandatory, set the `Required` field in the `types.Property` struct to `true`.
 Additionally, you can specify a placeholder using the `Placeholder` field for easier mapping compilation.